MachineEditor/DeepFaceLab-MVE/README.md

 - new architecture, easy to experiment with models

-- works on 2GB old cards , such as GT730.
-Example of fake trained on 2GB gtx850m notebook in 18 hours https://www.youtube.com/watch?v=bprVuRxBA34

 - face data embedded to png files

 - automatic GPU manager, chooses best gpu(s) and supports --multi-gpu (only for identical cards).
 Warning: dont use cards in SLI mode.